Dietes bicolor

 Medicinal Uses

-There are reports that the roots of Dietes bicolor were traditionally worn to protect the strengthen the wearer.
+The roots of Dietes bicolor were traditionally worn to protect and strengthen the wearer.

 Discuss this plant